<Европейская конвенция о защите животных, предназначенных на убой> (ets n 102) [англ.] (Заключена в г. Страсбурге 10.05.1979)

 2. Use of the puntilla, hammer or pole-axe shall be prohibited.

-case of solipeds, ruminants and pigs, only the following stunning methods shall
+3. In the case of solipeds, ruminants and pigs, only the following stunning methods shall be permited:

 - slaughtering in accordance with religious rituals;

-killing of animals for the purposes of health control where special reasons make
+- killing of animals for the purposes of health control where special reasons make this necessary.

 CHAPTER IV.
 FINAL PROVISIONS